coatespt/cursor-twitter/SESSION_NOTES.md

-### Goal
+# Project Goal
-The project is a way to read the Twitter firehose and find new subjects appearing in the Tweet stream.
-The underlying insight is that it would be essentially useless to analyse all the subjects that are active at one time because this number is in the tens of thousands--at least 100x too much for a human to grasp.
+The project is a way to read the Twitter firehose and find new subjects appearing in the Tweet stream in near real time.
+Ideally, significant new subjects will be identified within seconds of their surging into the stream.

+The underlying insight is that it would be essentially useless to analyse all the subjects that are active at any one time because this number is in the tens of thousands--at least 100x too much for a human to grasp.

+However, if one settles for only seeing new subjects as they arrive:
+- The amount of data for a human to be exposed to is vastly smaller
+- You asymptotically approach getting **all** subjects with the most useful first.
+- The subjects arrive most-important-first

 Fortunately, new subjects actually arrive at a manageable rate.
-Depending upon exactly how you define "subject," new subjects arrive perhaps every few seconds.
-By exposing only the stream of new subjects (and the Tweets they are in) you see a useful, evolving view of what people are talking about.
-With reasonable parameterization of the definition of "subject" you get something about like the Times Square News Ticker.
+Depending upon exactly how you parameterize the definition of "subject," new subjects arrive perhaps every few seconds.
+Tuned well, you get something with about the information density of the Times Square News Ticker.

-To find subjects by characterizing the semantics of thousands of Tweets per second, and then group them together based upon subject likeness would be a daunting task computationally.
+To find subjects by characterizing the semantics of thousands of Tweets per second, and then grouping them together based upon subject similarity would be a daunting task computationally.
 Certainly it would be extremely difficult to do in real time.
 Fortunately, however, groups of meaningful words used together are an excellent proxy for semantics.

 Interestingly, a subject is easiest to identify not by grouping based upon the most frequently used words, but by spotting less frequencly used words that being used are anomalously frequently at the moment.